aendeavor/uncore/documentation/docs/index.md

-├── .github/             # GitHub's issue and pull request templates ├── .gitlab/             # GitLab's issue and merge request templates ├── documentation/       # this documentation resides here ├── lints/               # holds all scripts for linting the code ├── scripts/             # holds all generic shell / Bash scripts ├── src/                 # the source code is located here │   ├── core_lib/        # the module holding all major modules │   │   ├── hw           # the major module for hardware
+├── .github/             # GitHub's issue and pull request templates ├── .gitlab/             # GitLab's issue and merge request templates ├── documentation/       # this documentation resides here ├── scripts/             # holds all shell / Bash scripts ├── src/                 # the source code is located here │   ├── core_lib/        # the module holding all major modules │   │   ├── hw           # the major module for hardware